-Law 50

-Special Topics in Law

-Units determined by individual course; lecture/lab hours determined by individual course

-Credit status determined by individual course

-This course is designed to explore topics in Law more specific than provided in other courses in the regular departmental curriculum.
+Electronics and Computer Hardware Technology 22 Basic Electronic Fabrication 3 units; 2 hours lecture, 4 hours lab Credit, degree applicable Transfer CSU This course focuses on the materials and the processes used for fabricating electronic systems.
+The process includes designing, assembling, testing, and documenting a basic electronic fabrication project.
+Topics covered will include safety, component identification, schematic diagrams, assembly pictorials, soldering (both printed wire boards and terminals), inspection, sheet metal fabrication, hand-tool use, cabling, wire wrapping, printed circuit board construction and repair, Continuous Improvement Techniques, and ESD (Electrostatic Discharge) awareness.
+Mass production will be stressed for practical experience in all areas.
+Electronics and Computer Hardware Technology 50 Special Topics in Electronics and Computer Hardware Technology Units determined by individual course; lecture/lab hours determined by individual course Credit status determined by individual course This course is designed to explore topics in Electronics and Computer Hardware Technology more specific than provided in other courses in the regular departmental curriculum.
 Students are referred to the current schedule of classes for details of specific courses.

-Law 95abcd

-Cooperative Work Experience Education

-2-4 units; hours to be arranged

-Enrollment Limitation: Employment or volunteer work in a position related to the student's major or career goal by the second week of the semester.
+Electronics and Computer Hardware Technology 95abcd Cooperative Work Experience Education 2-4 units; hours to be arranged Enrollment Limitation: Employment or volunteer work in a position related to the student's major or career goal by the second week of the semester.
 Completion of or current enrollment in one course from the major.

-Credit, degree applicable

-Transfer CSU - limitations apply

-Through a set of learning objectives established by the student, supervisor, and instructor, each student will work with and learn from experts in the Law field.
+Credit, degree applicable Transfer CSU - limitations apply Through a set of learning objectives established by the student, supervisor, and instructor, each student will work with and learn from experts in the Electronics and Computer Hardware Technology field.
 These experiences will enable students to improve job skills, analyze career opportunities and requirements, and compare them to personal abilities and career expectations.
 Note: The total units earned for CWEE may not exceed 16 units.

-Legal Assistant See Paralegal Studies
+Electronics and Computer Hardware Technology - A.S.
+Degree and Certificates of Achievement and Accomplishment (Industry and Technology Division) The electronics and computer hardware technology program prepares students for employment in the areas of computer hardware and industrial, military, and consumer electronics.
+Students acquire proficiency in analyzing, assembling, testing, and troubleshooting both analog circuits and computer systems.
+Students are trained in industry standard codes and symbols for components, systems, safety devices, and procedures.
+The program also meets the needs of the currently employed who seek to upgrade skills, change careers, or prepare for industry certification and licensing.
+Competencies will be assessed regularly by student performance in the classroom and laboratory.
+El Camino College Major Requirements At least 50% of the major requirements for the Associate in Science degree must be completed at El Camino College.
+Computer Technology Option: